jepio/erlang-99/README.md

 ## Progress
 * List problems - done, available in the file `list_prb.erl`.
-* Arithmetic problems - not yet started
+* Arithmetic problems - done, available in the file `arith_prb.erl`.
+* Logic and Codes problems - next.

 ### Final words
 I hope that these solutions will be of inspiration to someone who, like me, decides to learn Erlang.